Food Jagging in Kids: A Guide For Parents

 And finally, snack time doesn’t mean treat time.

-Aim to make the foods offered at snack times similar to those offered at mealtimes - fruit, vegetables, whole grains, dairy, etc. If snack foods are more appealing than meal foods, kids can learn to simply refuse their meals and hold out for the next snack.
+Aim to make the foods offered at snack times similar to those offered at mealtimes and offer a variety of healthy foods including fruit, vegetables, whole grains, dairy, etc. If snack foods are more appealing than meal foods, kids can learn to simply refuse their meals and hold out for the next snack.

 Avoid filling up on liquids